 You could also claim for the cost of travelling to and from medical appointments as part of your claim (travel costs).
 Furthermore, if you have to stop driving for any period while you recover, if you incur other costs as a result, then you could claim for those as well.

 - Lost Income

-If your injuries mean you need time off work to recover or to attend medical appointments, you could claim for any lost earnings.
+If your injuries mean you need time off work to recover or to attend medical appointments, you could claim for any loss of earnings.
 If your ability to work is going to be affected in the long-term, you could also claim for future lost earnings.